pycontw/pycon.tw/README.md

 #### Python - [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org)

-You need to specify your python path when creating the virtual environment:
+You need to specify your python path when you creating the virtual environment:

     mkvirtualenv --python=$(which python3) pycontw2016